da1rren/planetwide-building-society/README.md

 ### Presentation Plan

 What is graphql...
 Why?...
+One Api limitless flexibility
+* Ask for what you need, get exactly that
+* Get many resources in a single request
+* Describe what’s possible with a type system
+* No storage system deps, works with existing infra

-One Api limitless flexability What are the main components...
-Gateway, micro-services, redis What is federation...
+What are the main components...
+* Gateway
+* micro-services
+* redis
+* mongo
+* ecb api

+What is federation...
 Why?
+* Show Schema
+* Discuss Stitching

 Show how to run a basic query
 * Talk about the result format